-The work of a deckhand is fraught with risks, as are many jobs aboard ships.
-Because deckhands work on the deck, they are especially susceptible to slips and falls, and they are vulnerable to falling overboard.
-If you work as a deckhand and sustained an injury on the job, you are entitled to monetary compensation to cover the costs of medical treatment and lost wages while you can’t work.
-If you are being denied that compensation let an experienced maritime attorney get you the money you deserve.
+Deckhand accidents and injuries occur regularly in the maritime industry.
+If you work as a deckhand and sustain an injury on the job, you are entitled to monetary compensation to cover the costs of medical treatment and lost wages while you can’t work.
+If you are being denied compensation, let an experienced maritime attorney get you the money you deserve.

 The Duties of a Deckhand

 As a deckhand, you may be expected to perform various duties aboard the ship, regardless of the type of ship.

 Get Matched with a Leading Maritime Attorney in Your Area